 I myself have spent most of my life in this same struggle of seeing the world as it can be, not just how it is.
 One way or another, so many of us have.
 In my case, I brought my religious upbringing to the disciplines of psychology, sociology, and history (PhD, Drew University).
 This journey led me to so much rich information, ideas that go beyond the usual theological debates.

 I can’t believe how helpful it’s been.
 Who we are is so incredibly conditioned by so many factors of which we too easily remain unaware.
 The language of our faith is extraordinarily embedded in personality, place, and time.
 Staying true to the simple teachings our tradition is hard.

 Learning about the factors that shape our lives helps you understand that it’s not just you who struggles.
 We’re all in this together, and it’s completely possible to learn and grow.
 It’s possible to know more about how you can slowly move forward to find meaning and value in ways that are honest, responsible, and welcoming.

 I will continue to put language to this way of looking at things.
 Please subscribe and check back for more as time goes on.

 More on me:

 I’m a preacher’s kid with a PhD in religious studies who unexpectedly wound up in book publishing.
 My identity as a scholar is connected to psychology and religion (especially Erik Erikson), but is also influenced by the sociology of religion, and the history of religion in the US.
 I still read some pretty obscure books, among others.

 I’ve worked in publishing for more than 25 years, and always worked on a lens that helps me see how religion causes us to be healthy humans, and sometimes not.
 A faith that draws us together in love has always been the mission behind my everyday publishing work, including content development, responding to cultural and marketplace needs, and bringing positive change.
-That's why I value clear communication, strong team culture, empowering others, humility, integrity, and transparency.
+That's why I value strong communication, relationship, empowering others, humility, integrity, and transparency.